enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 ## Streaming a simple RTP audio stream from FFmpeg

-FFmpeg can stream a single stream using the [http://en.wikipedia.org/wiki/Real-time_Transport_Protocol RTP protocol].
-In order to avoid buffering problems on the other hand, the streaming should be done through the -re option, which means that the stream will be streamed in real-time (i.e. it slows it down to simulate a live streaming [http://ffmpeg.org/ffmpeg.html source].
+FFmpeg can stream a single stream using the [http://en.wikipedia.org/wiki/Real-time_Transport_Protocol](RTP protocol).
+In order to avoid buffering problems on the other hand, the streaming should be done through the -re option, which means that the stream will be streamed in real-time (i.e. it slows it down to simulate a live streaming [http://ffmpeg.org/ffmpeg.html](source).

 For example the following command will generate a signal, and will stream it to the port 1234 on localhost:
 ```